tacowordpress/addmany/README.md

  * control the order of posts (custom post types)
  * assign modules or panels to a layout that are customizable
  * relate posts to other posts
- * repeate an arbitrary number of fields (like ACF repeater)
+ * repeat an arbitrary number of fields (like ACF repeater)
  * overriding a post(s) fields on a case by case basis without affecting the original
  * create site navigation (coming soon)

 **Requirements**

-AddMany would not be possible without The TacoWordPress framework – An ORM for custom post types.
-This is a requirement.
+AddMany would not be possible without [The TacoWordPress framework – An ORM for custom post types.] (https://github.com/tacowordpress/tacowordpress) This is a requirement.

+######Other requirements:
+ * PHP >= 5.4
+ * Knowledge of requiring packages through Composer
+ * Object-oriented programming

 ####Example Usage